Anticancer therapies for children and adolescents

 - Reduce delays in paediatric medicines reaching children by enabling Paediatric Investigation Plans (PIPs) to be submitted not later than the start of pivotal trials in adults, if paediatric biological, preclinical and preliminary clinical data are available to better evaluate the potential therapeutic benefit in the paediatric population;

 - Add provisions for more effective and flexible rewards for companies undertaking early and timely Paediatric Investigation Plans and those researching therapies specifically for cancers which only occur in children.

 Although the Paediatric Regulation did change the landscape of drug development before 2007, it did not represent a solution for paediatric cancers.
 Too few drugs targeting paediatric oncology are currently under development, in spite of cancer remaining the first cause of children’s death by disease in Europe.
-These proposals will be soon discussed at a high-level ACCELERATE Paediatric Conference (the 2018 edition will take place on 8-9 February in Brussels, Belgium).
+These proposals will be discussed at the high-level ACCELERATE Paediatric Oncology Conference (the 2020 edition will take place on 6-7 February in Brussels, Belgium).